Python-SIP/sip/doc/sipbuild_api.rst

         :param str message: is the text of the message.

+    .. py:method:: project_path(path, relative_to=None)

+        A file or directory path, possibly using POSIX separators and possibly relative to another directory is converted to an absolute path with native separators.

+        :param str path: is the path.
+        :param str relative_to: is the absolute path of a directory that the supplied path is relative to.
+The default is the project directory.
+        :return: the converted path.

     .. py:method:: read_command_pipe(args, \*, and_stderr=False, fatal=True)

         Create a generator that will return each line of a command's